jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v10.md

  - I've also been keeping up with [CJ's Daily Writings](https://daily.cjpais.com/) which do a really cool job of blending plans, notes, and retrospective reviews of what he's working on.

-   - This also reminds me of [John Carmacks' Plan files](https://github.com/ESWAT/john-carmack-plan-archive).
+   - This also reminds me of [John Carmack's Plan files](https://github.com/ESWAT/john-carmack-plan-archive).

 All this thinking and reading is getting me excited about what I want the future of Patch Notes and my blog to look like.
 Publishing a polished version every week is somewhat unsustainable: it's hard to find the right balance of quality and timeliness and time spent formatting is not spent writing.
 I want to post less-polished and less structured content more regularly while making it easy to filter between different streams of information.